 IV.
 Duties and Functions of the Director

 - Representation of CHPS.
 The Director shall represent CHPS in relation to other departments/programs and the administrative office of the University.
 The Director shall attend monthly chairs/directors meetings, humanities chairs and directors meetings, center/program chairs/directors meetings, and any other meetings established for chairs and directors or requested by the higher administration.
-The Director shall represent CHPS to other universities and/or organizations that have dealings with CHPS, or can designate someone to act in his/her place.
+The Director shall represent CHPS to other universities and/or organizations that have dealings with CHPS, or can designate someone to act in the Director’s place.

 - Operations.
 The Director shall take central responsibility for the running of CHPS and perform the functions necessary to implement all phases of its operations, including grant awards, space allocation, equipment procurement, and staff hiring and supervision.
 The Director, as a named Chair, shall assume responsibility as the signatory for all funds coming from Foundation accounts belonging to CHPS.
 The Director shall be responsible for composing the Center’s Annual Activity Report, the Annual Center Report for the Board of Governors, and all Foundation annual letters to donors of endowed accounts.
 The Director shall also compose all award letters for grants given by CHPS.

 - Budget and Endowment Funds.
 The Director shall be responsible for overseeing and administering the CHPS budget.
 The Director (who is also the Rothman Chair, except possibly in the case of an Acting Director), is also the fund administrator of all Foundation accounts that pertain to CHPS, and shall ascertain that CHPS endowed and cash funds be used for their identified purposes.
 Of the funds existing at the present time, only the Rothman Endowment may be used to support the personal research activities and expenses of the Director, and this amount should be limited to no more than 15% of the amount generated by this fund annually.
 The rest of these funds shall be reserved for the regular expenses, granting activities, and special events organized or co-sponsored by CHPS.

 - Director Review.
 The Director will not participate in review activities involving evaluation of the Director.

 - Faculty with Joint Appointments.
 The Director shall be responsible for coordinating with chairs of departments that have joint appointments in CHPS to ensure that the allocation of faculty service, teaching, and research time is congruent with the faculty member’s percentage FTE appointment.
 The Director shall consult with relevant chairs or the CLAS Dean’s Office in the cases of promotion and tenure and is responsible for ensuring that the faculty member’s contributions to CHPS are recognized.

 V. Duties and Functions of the Associate Director